Henry II of England: Relations with the Church

 Henry's relationship with the Church varied considerably across his lands and over time: as with other aspects of his rule, there was no attempt to form a common ecclesiastical policy.
 Insofar as he had a policy, it was to generally resist papal influence, increasing his own local authority.
-The 12th century saw the continuation of the ongoing reform movement within the Catholic Church, advocating greater clerical autonomy from royal authority and more influence for the papacy.
+The 12th century saw the continuation of the reform movement within the Catholic Church, advocating greater clerical autonomy from royal authority and more influence for the papacy.
 This trend had already caused tensions in England, for example when King Stephen forced Theobald of Bec, the Archbishop of Canterbury, into exile in 1152.
 There were also long-running concerns over royal jurisdiction over members of the clergy.

 By contrast with the tensions in England, in Normandy, Henry had occasional disagreements with the Church but generally enjoyed very good relations with the bishops there.
 In Brittany, he had the support of the local Church hierarchy and rarely intervened in clerical matters, except occasionally to cause difficulties for his rival Louis of France.
 Further south, the power of the dukes of Aquitaine over the local church was much less than in the north, and Henry's efforts to extend his influence over local appointments created tensions.
 During the disputed papal election of 1159, Henry, like Louis, supported Alexander III over his rival Victor IV.